-Several hapless adventurers and an overtly talkative, wise-cracking cave become the playground for Double Fine Productions latest creativity, marking their digital debut on the Nintendo eShop.
+Several hapless adventurers and an overly talkative, wise-cracking cave become the playground for Double Fine Productions latest creativity, marking their digital debut on the Nintendo eShop.

 This is an adventure that creator Ron Gilbert describes as being thirty years in the making, its completion making “a longtime pet project a reality.”